ThinkinCoin/website/wp-content/plugins/advanced-google-recaptcha/readme.txt

 Just use standard Plugin overview page in WordPress admin section and deactivate it or rename plugin folder /wp-content/plugins/advanced-google-recaptcha over FTP access.

-= Does this plugin work for comment form? =
+= Does Captcha work for comment form? =

 Yes, it works for WordPress comment form.

+= Will it slow my site down? =

+No, it won't.
+It's only loaded on the pages it protects.

+= How can I report security bugs? =

+You can report security bugs through the Patchstack Vulnerability Disclosure Program.
+The Patchstack team help validate, triage and handle any security vulnerabilities.
+[Report a security vulnerability.](https://patchstack.com/database/vdp/advanced-google-recaptcha)

 == Screenshots ==